Leeds West Academy

 • Meeting with Senior Leaders

-• Meeting once a week to discuss policy
+• Meeting once a fortnight to discuss policies

 • Creating Form Time Resources